kadreio/relativistic/doc_site/docs/source/index.rst

 Relativistic Documentation
 ==========================

-**Relativistic** is the fastest way to get a SOC2 compliant data stack based on open source tools up and running, saving hundreds of thousands of dollars in vendor costs.
+**Relativistic** is the fastest way to get a compliant data stack based on open source tools up and running, both locally and on cloud providers, saving hundreds of thousands of dollars in vendor costs.

 Relativistic configures open source data tools on a Kubernetes cluster via Terraform.
 It allows you to deploy over a dozen of the most popular data tools on Kubernetes in under 5 minutes.
 From dashboarding to ETLs to DAG schedulers to metrics and more, Relativistic has you covered.